opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ## Efficiency
 OEMs invest time to create specifications for industry Independent Hardware Vendors (IHVs) which must be implemented in order to support proper management by the host.
 IHVs invest time working with multiple OEMs to implement those requirements.
-The goal of the SMC specification is to standardize those various work streams into a single public OCP specification where both OEM and IHV can more effectively promulgate these requirements.
+The goal of the AMC specification is to standardize those various work streams into a single public OCP specification where both OEM and IHV can more effectively promulgate these requirements.
 Additionally, multi-vendor customer environments will benefit from the efficiencies achieved through increased device interoperability and the utilization of a common code base for system management.